 Phishing scams are one of the most prevalent types of online fraud, and WhatsApp is not exempt from their reach.
 In these scams, scammers impersonate legitimate organizations or contacts and try to trick users into revealing sensitive information like passwords, credit card details, or social security numbers.
 They often send messages containing malicious links or attachments, which, when clicked, can lead to the installation of malware or the redirection to fake websites.

 WhatsApp verification code scams are designed to exploit the app’s verification process.
 Scammers pose as friends or contacts and request the verification code sent to the victim’s phone number, claiming they mistakenly entered the wrong number.

-By providing the verification code, unsuspecting users unwittingly grant scammers access to their WhatsApp account, potentially compromising their personal data and even using their account to carry out further scams.
+By providing the verification code, unsuspecting users unwittingly grant scammers access to their WhatsApp accounts, potentially compromising their personal data and even using their accounts to carry out further scams.

 These scams play on people’s desire for easy money or extravagant gifts.
 Scammers send messages claiming that the recipient has won a lottery or is eligible for a lucrative prize.
 To claim the winnings, victims are asked to provide personal information or make a payment for processing fees or taxes.